AI Use Cases/Professional Services

 ROI & Revenue Impact

-ROI compounds over 12 months as the system's classification accuracy approaches 96%+, reducing manual review overhead further.
-Procurement teams renegotiate vendor contracts using AI-generated spend insights, typically capturing 8-12% savings on recurring vendor categories.
-Client retention strengthens because Managing Directors catch margin erosion early and can address scope creep proactively.
-By month 12, firms report cumulative savings of 2-3x the implementation cost through margin protection, operational efficiency, and improved proposal win rates.
+ROI compounds over 12 months as classification accuracy climbs with every Finance correction, shrinking the manual review queue further.
+Procurement renegotiates vendor contracts from real spend data - the assumption we model is 8-12% savings on recurring vendor categories, and your vendor mix decides the actual number.
+Client retention strengthens because Managing Directors catch margin erosion early and renegotiate scope before it becomes a write-off.
+By month 12, the business case targets cumulative savings of 2-3x the implementation cost through margin protection, operational efficiency, and improved proposal win rates.

 Target Scope